warting/android-signaturepad/README.md

 3. Get signature data

-* `getSignatureBitmap()` - A signature bitmap with a white background.
+* `getSignatureBitmap()` - A signature bitmap with a default white background.
+You can also customize the image's coloring e.g. `getSignatureBitmap(backgroundColor: Int, penColor: Int)`

 * `getTransparentSignatureBitmap(trimBlankSpace: Boolean = false)` - A signature bitmap with a transparent background.
 Set `trimBlankSpace = true` to crop the bitmap to the signature bounds, removing surrounding blank space.
+You can also customize the image's coloring, e.g. `getTransparentSignatureBitmap(penColor: Int)`

 * `getSignatureSvg()` - A signature Scalable Vector Graphics document.